 An identical result can be shown for $(C,B)$, so that any $C\succ B$ matchings of mass $W_{CB}$ can be assumed to satisfy the prefix property.
 In particular, by starting with an optimal matching and repeating the procedure above, we arrive at the following conclusion.

 \begin{lemma}[Prefix Property of Optimal Matchings] Fix an instance $I$ and an $A$-optimal matching for candidates $(A,C)$.
 Suppose this matching admits a mass $W_{AC}$ of $A\succ C$ pairs.
-Then, there exists another $A$-optimal $(A,C)$ matching (hence also with mass $W_{AC}$ of $A\succ C$ pairs) such that: \begin{itemize} \item[(i)] It takes place between the $W_{AC}$ masses of highest $X(u)\geqslant 0$ and highest $X(v)<0$; and \item[(ii)] It couples the two blocks counter-monotonically: highest $X(u)$ with lowest $X(v)$, and so on. \end{itemize} An equivalent version holds for the $(C,B)$ matching, where if $W_{CB}$ is the largest admissible mass of $C\succ B$ pairs, then they can be assumed to be coupled counter-monotonically between the $W_{CB}$ mass with highest $Y(u)\geqslant 0$ and the $W_{CB}$ mass with highest $Y(v) < 0$. \end{lemma}
+Then, there exists another $A$-optimal $(A,C)$ matching (hence also with mass $W_{AC}$ of $A\succ C$ pairs) such that:

+\begin{itemize} \item[(i)] It takes place between the $W_{AC}$ masses of highest $X(u)\geqslant 0$ and highest $X(v)<0$; and \item[(ii)] It couples the two blocks counter-monotonically: highest $X(u)$ with lowest $X(v)$, and so on. \end{itemize}

+An equivalent version holds for the $(C,B)$ matching, where if $W_{CB}$ is the largest admissible mass of $C\succ B$ pairs, then they can be assumed to be coupled counter-monotonically between the $W_{CB}$ mass with highest $Y(u)\geqslant 0$ and the $W_{CB}$ mass with highest $Y(v) < 0$. \end{lemma}

 Recall from \Cref{rmk:XY-interval} that we may view $X,Y$ as monotonic functions on $[0,1]$.
 The previous observations yield a four-interval decomposition: two blocks of size $W_{AC}$, one for each of $AC, CA$, and two complementary blocks.
 A similar decomposition follows for $(C, B)$.
-We focus only on the cases where $\abs{AC} \leqslant \abs{CA}$ and $\abs{BC} \leqslant \abs{CB}$, but the other cases also admit a similar partition, the major difference being the location of the unmatched voters.